delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How To Find A Federal Inmate In Delaware?

-There are currently no federal prisons in Delaware.
+As of 2025, there are no federal prisons in Delaware.
 However, persons interested in finding federal inmates may access these records from the Federal Bureau of Prisons (BOP).
-Using the BOP’s inmate locator, interested persons may search the database using the inmate name or number.
+Using the BOP’s inmate locator, interested persons may search the database using the inmate's name or number.

 Through the number search, requestors may find inmate records by providing any of the following numbers:

-The BOP’s database largely contains records for inmates in a federal facility from 1982 to date.
+The BOP’s database largely contains records of inmates in federal facilities from 1982 to date.
 Persons interested in finding older inmate records may contact the National Archives and Records Administration (NARA).
 The NARA database includes information on inmates incarcerated in the following facilities:

 Requestors may also access federal inmate records by sending a written request to the NARA by mail.
 Ensure that the request contains all available details on the inmate, as well as the requestor’s contact details.
 Send the request to: